-An excerpt from We Were not Spoiled by Lucille Ledoux as told to Denis Ledoux.
+The following is an excerpt from We Were Not Spoiled by Lucille Ledoux as told to Denis Ledoux.

 Eugène was born on June 11, 1933.
 Since my grandfather Verreault had died ten months earlier, my parents named the baby after him.
 They chose Bob and me to be his godparents.
 I was going on twelve and Robert had turned ten in February.
 Since godparenting called for raising a child if the parents died, this was a big responsibility which we could not possibly have fulfilled.
 (Since Gene was the ninth child, perhaps my parents were running out of people to ask to be godparents?)